AI Phone Answering vs Hiring a Receptionist: SMB Cost Breakdown 2026

 Bottom line

 For a solo operator in 2026, the cost ratio between hire a US receptionist and use AI is roughly 100 to 1 for the same coverage hours.
 There is no decade in the last fifty years where this gap was wider — and there will probably never be a decade where it is wider again, because the AI tier will not get cheaper than this on a per-minute basis.
 If your phone answering question is should I hire someone or should I try the AI tier first, the answer in 2026 is: try AI first, run it for 60 days, see what you are capturing.
 If you outgrow it, hire — but you will have data on what to hire for, instead of guessing.
-Try RingOperator free for 30 days at ringoperator.com — Starter $25 per month if you keep it.
+Try RingOperator free at ringoperator.com — Starter $25 per month if you keep it.